LSX-UniWue/recsys-22-user-attributes-recommender/docs/configuration/Datasources.md

 ### Positive Negative Datasource

-This datasource returns the session excluding the last item as sequence (key: `TOOD`) together with the successor for each sequence step (positive example; key: `TODO``) and a negative sampled item from the item space, that does not occur in the session or is the successor.
+This datasource returns the session excluding the last item as sequence (key: `TOOD`) together with the successor for each sequence step (positive example; key: `TODO`), and a negative sampled item from the item space, that does not occur in the session or is the successor.